John-priv/student_sentiment_sensor/README.md

 # The premise

 ## Some context
-44% of college students in a 2021 national study reported symptoms of anxiety and depression (“College students and Depression,” Mayo Clinic Health System, 07-Sep-2021).
+44% of college students in a 2021 USA national study reported symptoms of anxiety and depression (“College students and Depression,” Mayo Clinic Health System, 07-Sep-2021).
 Although on-campus mental health resources exist, a limited amount of people may make the time for them and many who need help are reluctant to reach out for various reasons.

 ## Our solution